Geeta Bali: Artistry and legacy

 Bali is regarded as one of the greatest actors of Indian cinema.
 In 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.
-One of the leading actress of the 50s, Bali has appeared in Box Office Indias "Top Actresses" list in 1951, 1952 and 1953.
-Bali was the first woman in the Kapoor family who did not gave up acting after marriage.
+One of the leading actresses of the '50s, Bali has appeared in Box Office Indias "Top Actresses" list in 1951, 1952 and 1953.
+Bali was the first woman in the Kapoor family who did not give up acting after marriage.

 Sukanya Verma of Rediff.com noted, "Geeta Bali’s terrific comic timing and natural manners made her stand out in a crowd of stilted, self-aware beauties.
 Yet, she was equally adept at moving the viewer in vulnerable, wounded parts."
 Megha Mathur of The Quint termed her one of the "most interesting actresses" of her time.
 Her son Aditya Raj Kapoor said, "If you see the way Shammi Kapoor danced, that was Geeta Bali’s personality."
 Pia Krishnankutty of The Print said that Bali had a "captivating on-screen presence" and wrote, "Given how she acted in a range of genres, whether tragedy, drama or comedy, Bali never fell into the trap of a typecast."

 Subhash K. Jha of Firstpost termed her "ebullient" and said, "Geeta Bali was the original Sridevi…perky, bubbly and effervescent."
 Dinesh Raheja noted, "Geeta Bali's reputation as an actress rests more on her performances than her roles.
 Natural, spontaneous and gifted with a spot-on sense of comic timing."
 Journalist Rauf Ahmed added Bali on his "Biggest stars in Hindi filmdom" list and noted, "Bali was the first natural.
 The earliest tomboy among the actresses.
 Earthy, effervescent and uninhibited, she shed coyness and simpering so characteristic of the early Hindi film heroine."

 In the 2016 film Ekk Albela, Bali was portrayed by actress Vidya Balan.